Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-dw.rst

 When you register in Concordium Desktop Wallet, you will need to create a personal password.
 You should be aware that the password can be used to log on to Concordium Desktop Wallet and use some of the functions.
 All transactions require you to use the Ledger device with the Desktop Wallet to sign the transaction.

-When you set up the Ledger Nano S you’ll generate private keys on the Ledger Nano S, and you’ll receive a 24-word recovery phrase that you must store in a safe place.
+When you set up the Ledger device you’ll generate private keys on the Ledger device, and you’ll receive a 24-word recovery phrase that you must store in a safe place.
 This is the only backup of your private keys.

 Other obligations etc.